-The brachiocephalic artery (also called innominate artery) is the first branch of the arch of the aorta.
-It supplies the right side of the body above the heart.
+The brachiocephalic artery (also known as the innominate artery) is the first branch of the arch of the aorta, which supplies the right side of the body above the heart.
 This vessel bifurcates behind the sternoclavicular joint into:

-Right common carotid artery, which moves upward into the neck and gives off branches supplying the structures of the neck, face, and brain.
+- The right common carotid artery which moves upward into the neck and gives off branches supplying the structures of the neck, face, and brain.

-Right subclavian artery, which supplies the right shoulder and right upper limb.
+- The right subclavian artery which supplies the right shoulder and right upper limb.

-The left common carotid artery and left subclavian artery to arise directly from the arch of the aorta to supply the similar territories on the left side.
+The left common carotid artery and left subclavian artery arising directly from the arch of the aorta to supply similar territories on the left side of the body.